apache/flink/docs/dev/project-configuration.zh.md

 If you want to use Flink with Hadoop, you need to have a Flink setup that includes the Hadoop dependencies, rather than adding Hadoop as an application dependency.
-Flink will use the Hadoop dependencies specified by the `HADOOP_CLASSPATH` environment variable, which can usually be set by calling:
+Flink will use the Hadoop dependencies specified by the `HADOOP_CLASSPATH` environment variable, which can be set in the following way:

 {% highlight bash %}
 export HADOOP_CLASSPATH=`hadoop classpath`